Search

 Mounting calcite plates in the aperture wheel

-For spectropolarimetry you need to mount another calicte plate, found in the Calcite plates drawer in the filter carousel, and this one has a polarimetry slitlet mounted on its top.
-Per default the Pol_1.8" wide slitlet is used (actual width is 1.5"), unless the observer wants a narrower slit.
+For spectro-polarimetry you need to mount another calcite plate in addition to the one above.
+This one has a polarimetry slitlet mounted on top of it, and its name in the optical elements database is either Pol_1.0" (ID 508), Pol_1.4" (ID 509), or Pol_1.8" (ID 510), depending on the slitlet.
+Per default the Pol_1.8" slitlet is used (actual width is 1.5"), unless the observer wants a narrower slit.

 Staff Instructions:

-• If you have to take the calcite plates out of their holders, then check their orientation as follows.
+• This step is normally not needed.
+Both calcites should be correctly and permanently mounted in their holders: But if you have to take the calcite plates out of their holders, then check their orientation as follows.
 Use the piece of paper in the calcite drawer of the filter carousel called: Calcite alignment tool, which contains lines rotated by angles 0, 45 and 90 degrees.
 Place the calcite plate (in its holder) such that the largest edge of the holder is parallel to the lower line of the frame of the plot.
 If it is mounted correctly, all lines will appear as double except for the horizontal one (because it is displaced horizontally).
 If this is not the case, then loosen the inner tube by unscrewing the screw holding the tubes together (need a small hex key), and correct the alignment.
 NB!
 It is crucial that the two calcite plates are both oriented in exactly the same way (i.e. not even 180 degrees offset), otherwise the slit aquisition for spectropolarimetry will not work.
+If you have to rotate the calcites, keep this in mind, because the access to the actual calcites in their holders is opposite for the two holders!
+One you operate from "above" and the other you operate from "below".
+NB!

-• The polarimetry slitlet should be mounted on top of the calcite plate (on the side where light enters from the telescope), and is fixed to the calcite plate holder by tape.
+• Normally we use the Pol_1.8" slitlet and this one is installed by default and aligned, and you do not need to read further on this step.
+The polarimetry slitlet is mounted on top of the calcite plate (on the side where light enters from the telescope), and is fixed to the calcite plate holder by tape.
 Align it by looking through the calcite at the slit, which now will appear as two slits horizontally offset to each others.
 Look directly at the calcite such that you see your eye reflected in the center.
 The slit is aligned with respect to the calcite plate when the two slit images are on a line.
 See below for aligning the slit with respect to the CCD.

 • Mount the calcite with the slit in the aperture wheel.
 You have to unscrew all four screws and take out the the whole slitholder.
 (Take care that screws don't fall into the instrument!)